 Step 8: Odin usually takes around 5 minutes to complete the process.

-Each step is clearly explained step-by-step with screenshots where needed, It was really focused on for beginners.
-I hope that you find it useful, do let us know if you’ve any queries, feel free to comment down below.
+Each step is clearly explained step by step, with screenshots where necessary, and was designed specifically for beginners.
+I hope that you find it useful.
+Do let us know if you’ve got any queries.
+Feel free to comment down below.

 Did you find it helpful?
-Share your feedback with us so that we can improve and produce more high-quality guides and tutorials for beginners.
+Tell us what you think so we can get better and make more helpful guides and tutorials for beginners.